Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 Most runners assume that the way to run faster is to do just that—run faster.
 In practice, this entails tackling speed workouts like interval sessions on the track, hill sprints, and tempo runs.

-In this article, we will explore the popular 80/20 method of running and how the 80/20 method uses the idea of run slow to run fast.
+In this guide, we will explore the popular 80/20 method of running and why you need to run slow to run fast and smash those goals.

 What Is the 80/20 Method of Running?